 The Importance of the Grenada Revolution

 From the earliest European settlement in Grenada, enslaved Africans were kidnapped to Grenada.
-Contrary to popular western culture the African resisted their capture.
-In Grenada this manifested in numerous revolts, including the Fédon rebellion of March 1795.
+Contrary to popular Western culture the Africans resisted their capture.
+In Grenada, this manifested in numerous revolts, including the Fédon rebellion of March 1795.

 Although enslavement was “abolished” in 1834 the plight of Grenada’s African population remained relatively unchanged until the 1951 “revolution” of Eric Gairy.
 Gairy had limited success in weakening the control that Britain had over the island, leading to independence in February 1974.
 Independence under Gairy was, for the people of Grenada, a mirage as Gairy did not have the ability or vision to take the people beyond the fight for independence.

 Notwithstanding his incompetence, Gairy tried to retain power despite his loss of popularity.
 He used extreme violence to keep control but was overthrown by a popular revolution on 13 March 1979 by the New Jewel Movement (NJM), led by Maurice Bishop.